Sify Technologies announces expanded Cloud offerings with Oracle FastConnect - Express Computer

-Sify Technologies Limited, a member of Oracle PartnerNetwork (OPN) today announced the availability of Oracle Cloud Infrastructure FastConnect at their Rabale Data Center in Mumbai.
+Sify Technologies Limited and a member of Oracle PartnerNetwork (OPN) today announced the availability of Oracle Cloud Infrastructure FastConnect at their Rabale Data Center in Mumbai.

 Sify’s GlobalCloudConnect (GCC) platform will now offer secure, deterministic network connectivity services to Oracle Cloud in India.
 Through collaboration with Sify, Oracle customers benefit from reliable network access to their cloud data and applications from India.
 This means improved performance, enhanced control, flexibility, and scalability that can provide access to critical business data and functions.